Ramisa1231/Emotion-Based-Music-Recommender/README.md

 python manage.py runserver

-Once it prints your public URL, open it in your browser to interact with the Django app.
+Once the server starts, open the public url in your browser to interact with the Django app.